dvruette/sd-webui-fabric/README.md

 ## Releases

-- [22.08.2023] v0.5.0: Adds support for presets; makes generated images using FABRIC more reproducible by loading the correct (previously used) feedback images when "sending to text2img/img2img".
+- [22.08.2023] 🗃️ v0.5.0: Adds support for presets; makes generated images using FABRIC more reproducible by loading the correct (previously used) feedback images when using "send to text2img/img2img".

 ## Installation